Developer(s) – Kisareth Studios

 Originality – 8.5/10

-In summation Chronicles of a Dark Lord Episode II: War of the Abyss is better than its predecessor, and Kisareth have managed to deliver yet another greatly immersing gaming experience.
+In summation Chronicles of a Dark Lord Episode II: War of the Abyss is better than its predecessor, and Kisareth has managed to deliver yet another greatly immersing gaming experience.
 It’s almost like an extension of the first game, but with much better visuals, more engrossing gameplay and lasting fractionally longer.
 My biggest hope now is that the next game in the series dwarfs the size of the first and the second combined, as a game series that could potentially be of the same magnitude as either Final Fantasy or Dragon Quest, deserves to have a game that lasts as long as a game in the aforementioned examples.